www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

                 * [ ] The collector node for the time step constraint nodes does not process incoming lines correctly.
             * [o] There are not value update events, but this is not a problem of the rater.
         * [ ] Improve argumentation rendering, in order to better understands augmentations.
 Currently, somewhat augmentations are very hard to read.
-            * [ ] Limit the default maximal length of a Tabulator column by a sane value, so that the width of the reasoning column is limited.
+            * [x] Limit the default maximal length of a Tabulator column by a sane value, so that the width of the reasoning column is limited.
             * [x] Render argumentation as a tree in pop up.
             * [x] Avoid empty elements in rendering of argumentation tree.
 Test this via `TreeTest#testAsXhtmlList()`.
             * [x] Avoid flattening empty tree nodes in argumentation too much, which results in lossing nearly all nesting.
 This seems to be caused by the bad argumentation tree.
 Test this via `ConstraintTest#testArgumentation()` and `TreeTest#testAsXhtmlList()`.
-            * [ ] Correct reasoning tree, as the tree nodes with a not empty name have never children.
+            * [ ] CURRENT Correct reasoning tree, as the tree nodes with a not empty name have never children.
               Test this via `ConstraintTest#testArgumentation()`.
                 * [x] `Constraint#naturalArgumentation(Line subject, GroupId group)`
                 * [x] `Constraint#naturalArgumentation(Line line, GroupId group, Predicate<AllocationRating> allocationSelector)`